 Paul Lin Ta-kuang (林達光) (March 14, 1920 – July 4, 2004) was a Canadian-Chinese political scientist and peace activist.

-His wife Eileen donated his personal papers, including an extensive correspondence in English with Soong Ching-ling, to the HKUST Library.
+His wife Mrs. Eileen Lin donated his personal papers, including an extensive correspondence in English with Soong Ching-ling, to the HKUST Library.
 They are being catalogued and will soon be available to researchers.
-Selected papers, and the whole correspondence with Soong Ching-ling, are being digitized and will soon be available online.
+Selected papers are being digitized, and the whole correspondence with Soong Ching-ling is already available online.

 Go Back to page Top